gershomj/gershomj.github.io/about.md

 Warm regards,
 Gershom James

+P.S. - I would like to thank and credit my friend [Jacob](https://github.com/jacobzymet), who inspired me to start this up to help share my thoughts and ideas with the world.

 **DISCLAMER:** I only wish to share my thoughts and opinions therfore, if you find anything to be offensive or personally disagree on a certain topic, you are most welcome to click/tap out of this site.